alxroyer/scenario/doc/src/advanced.launcher.rst

 Using the ``--help`` option displays both:

-- the usual :py:class:`scenario.scenarioargs.ScenarioArgs` options,
+- the usual :py:class:`scenario._scenarioargs.ScenarioArgs` options,
 - and the extra options added by the :py:class:`DemoArgs` class.

 .. code-block:: bash